actualbudget/docs/docs/contributing/project-details/index.md

 ### Desktop Electron

 This is the source code for the Desktop application, in it's current state it is not configured to work with the self hosted version of Actual Budget, however the source code is available for this to be completed.

-### Import ynab4

-The importer for YNAB4 into Actual.

-### Import ynab5

-The development version of the importer for nYNAB into Actual.

 ### Loot Core